zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: They're bowing to the external cancellation pressure.

 **ZMD**: Because remember the James Damore thing?
 No one wants to be James Damore, right?
-And especially if you have this movement that you think is like uniquely important for the entire future history of the world, you don't want the thing that happened to James Damore to happen to your project.
+And especially if you have this movement that you think is uniquely important for the entire future history of the world, you don't want the thing that happened to James Damore to happen to your project.

 **CM**: I got it.
 So I guess my question is, when you say the whole enterprise is called into question, you have doubt over whether or not it can hang on to the real truth in this one area, does that reduce your confidence they're willing to hang on to the truth in other areas?